Seven Cleveland Attractions To Visit

 www.clevelandart.org

 The centerpiece of the University Circle neighborhood, the Cleveland Museum of Art consistently ranks among the finest art museums in the country.
-Internationally recognized for its extensive Asian and Egyptian collection, the museum was founded in 1913 “for the benefit of all people forever”.
-The Museum has a permanent collection of more than 45,000 works of art spanning 6,000 years and includes pieces from several of the world’s most illustrious artists, such as Dalí, Matisse, Monet, Picasso, Renoir and van Gogh.
+Internationally recognized for its extensive Asian and Egyptian collection, the museum was founded in 19Museumr to benefit all people forever.”
+Moreover, the Museum has a permanent museum of more than 45,000 works of art spanning 6,000 years.
+For example, you can see pieces from several of the world’s most illustrious artists, such as Dalí, Matisse, Monet, Picasso, Renoir, and van Gogh.

 Related: America’s Most Beautiful Hotel Lobbies